LogoElectromagnet Maker

 Measured voltage-at-lock under loadTerminal voltage and expected line drop are documented against model tolerance window.If only panel nominal is available, mark result as boundary and run door-side measurement.

-Release-path commissioning recordPower-loss release, emergency release input, and unlock-duration behavior are demonstrated and logged.If release-path record is missing, use fail/alternative path and block procurement sign-off.
+Release-path commissioning recordPower-loss release, emergency release input, fire-alarm release behavior, and unlock-duration behavior are demonstrated and logged.If release-path record is missing, use fail/alternative path and block procurement sign-off.

 Force-margin proof on installed geometryCatalog class, installation derating assumptions, and required retention are documented in one worksheet.If only catalog force is available, treat as thin-margin boundary with corrective actions.